MartinFrederiksen/CPH-Business-Test/assignment-02/README.md

 - [Link 2 besøgt 28/09/21][https://en.wikipedia.org/wiki/Mars_Climate_Orbiter]

 Historien:
 The Mars climate orbiter was launched by NASA on december 11, 1998 and was supposed to study the martian climate, martian atmosphere and surface changes.
 However NASA permanently lost contact to the spacecraft on september 23, 1999 as it was about to enter orbit insertion.
 The spacecraft encountered Mars on a trajectory that got it too close to the planet, and it was either destroyed in the atmosphere or escaped the planet’s vicinity and entered an orbit around the sun.
 An investigation attributed the failure to a measurement mismatch between two software systems: metric units by NASA and imperial units by spacecraft builder Lockheed Martin.

+Source on story: [NASA][https://solarsystem.nasa.gov/missions/mars-climate-orbiter/in-depth/] and Mars [Climate Orbiter Wiki][https://en.wikipedia.org/wiki/Mars_Climate_Orbiter]

 Tests:
 Den mest åbenbare test der kunne være implementeret ville være at sammenligne de målinger NASA lavede med dem Martin lavede.
 Ved at køre en serie af tests for at sikre at de forskellige variationer af metrisk data var omdannet korrekt til empirisk data og den anden vej rundt.
 Disse tests ville sikre at beregningerne der er lavet af begge hold var korrekt oversat eftersom det aldrig er givet at en offentlig organisation og verdens største rumfarts virksomhed kan kommunikere sammen.